ncahill89/starter-academic/content/post/CPTutorial/index.md

 ## Run the change-point regression model

-Now we're going to pretend that our simulated data is real life data (i.e., we don't know the parameter values).
+Now we're going to pretend that our simulated data is real life data (i.e., we'll assume that we don't know the parameter values).
 So we want to run the model and estimate the parameters.
-We can then compare the true values of the parameters to the posterior distribution for the parameters to see how the model performs.
+We can then compare the true values of the parameters to the posterior distribution for the parameters to see how the model performs and if it's doing what we expect it to do.

-Once you've specified your JAGS model, the next step is to set up the data to give to the model.
+Once you've specified your JAGS model (e.g., `cp_model`), the next step is to set up the data to give to the model.

 ```{r}
 obs_year <- dat %>% pull(year)